-All parties, including step parents and the children are interviewed.
-Each of the parents and the children are observed together and the report writer will usually comment on the interaction.
+All parties, including stepparents and the children, are interviewed.
+Both of the parents and the children are observed together and the report writer will usually comment on the interaction.

 This report is often done at the Family Court in Newcastle, Sydney or Family Courts in major cities closest to where the children live.
 The family lawyer representing you in the proceedings will not be able to attend with you for your interview.

 A family report will usually make a recommendation about the parenting or a child custody dispute.
 In particular, it will make a recommendation about equal or sole parental responsibility and the time that the children should spend with each of the parents or other applicants.
 In some instances, reports can be neutral concluding that a child’s best interest will be equally well served by either of the application of the parties to the dispute.

 Contact our office to discuss any questions you may have in relation to child custody or the living arrangements of your children.
 We can discuss with you how you can obtain consent orders, court orders or negotiate a parenting plan that will best meet the needs of your children.